kubernetes/community/contributors/design-proposals/cluster-lifecycle/local-cluster-ux.md

 The kube-up.sh script included in Kubernetes release supports a few Vagrant based local cluster deployments. kube-up.sh is not user friendly.
-It typically takes a long time for the cluster to be set up using vagrant and often times is unsuccessful on OS X.
+It typically takes a long time for the cluster to be set up using vagrant and often times is unsuccessful on macOS.
 The [Core OS single machine guide](https://coreos.com/kubernetes/docs/latest/kubernetes-on-vagrant-single.html)  uses Vagrant as well and it just works.
 Since we are targeting a single command install/teardown experience, vagrant needs to be an implementation detail and not be exposed to our users.